 On June 12, 2009, MagnaChip Semiconductor LLC (the "Parent"), MagnaChip Semiconductor B.V., MagnaChip Semiconductor S.A. and certain other subsidiaries of the Parent in the U.S. (the "Debtors") filed a voluntary petition for relief in the U.S. Bankruptcy Court for the District of Delaware under Chapter 11 of the U.S. Bankruptcy Code.
-The court approved a plan of reorganization proposed by the Creditors' Committee on September 25, 2009 (the "Pan of Reorganization became effective and the Debtors emerged from Chapter 11 reorganization proceedings") on November 9, 2009 (the "Reorganization Effective Date").
+The court approved a plan of reorganization proposed by the Creditors' Committee on September 25, 2009 (the "Parent in the Ues of Reorganization"), and the Plan of Reorganization became effective and the Debtors emerged from Chapter 11 reorganization proceedings (the "Reorganization Proceedings") on November 9, 2009 (the "Reorganization Effective Date").
 On the Reorganization Effective Date, the Company implemented fresh-start reporting in accordance with Accounting Standards Codification ("ASC") 852, "Reorganizations," ("ASC 852").